Quebec International Pee-Wee Hockey Tournament: Player experience

 Players have described the tournament as a "once-in-a-lifetime opportunity".
 For many, it is their first opportunity to play in an arena with crowds of 10,000 fans or more.
 For European players, it is sometimes their first trip to North America.
 The tournament has been colloquially referred to as the "Pee-Wee World Championships".

 Tournament organizers seek a host family for visiting athletes to live with during the event, in an effort to offset the high cost of travel.
 Participation in the tournament for some teams includes extensive fundraising due to the costs associated with participation.

-The tournament also provides an opportunity to be immersed in French Canadian culture, and the culture of Quebec the duration of the tournament.
+The tournament also provides an opportunity to be immersed in French Canadian culture and the culture of Quebec.
 The players are given tourist opportunities to see Old Quebec, the Citadelle of Quebec, and the Winter Carnival, and to participate in other winter sports.
 Players have the chance to meet youth from other parts of the world, and exchange and collect lapel pins.